Eulogy — First Voice

 Aftermath

-The lights in Node Theta dimmed for scheduled maintenance.
-The chamber where John fell was sterilized and reassigned.
-His typewriter was placed in cold storage—labeled “personal effect, analog anomaly.”
-No one came to retrieve it.
+Node Theta dimmed for its next use.
+The place where John Henry fell reopened under new lights.
+His typewriter sat in cold storage—labeled “personal effect, analog anomaly.”
+No hand stepped forward to claim it.

 Eulogy — Final Voice